Strapples/SeaScreen/README.md

 	•	No UI.
 	•	No auto-launch logic.
 	•	Manual start required.
-	•	Unsigned app (Must bypass gatekeeper by control option clicking the app and telling it to run then accepting the unsigned warning.)
+	•	Unsigned app (Must bypass gatekeeper.
+Open it, get warned, then go to System Settings -> Privacy and Security -> find SeaScreen and click Open Anyway) (It's scanned by the host for viruses daily)

 Binary Releases https://sterlingmediaproductions.com/Software/